For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 An in-depth analysis of empirical and theoretical issues in a specialized area of vision or visual perception.
 Emphasis most likely will be on a topic of ongoing vision research at UC San Diego.
 May be repeated with instructor consent.
 Prerequisites: graduate standing or consent of instructor.

-A weekly lecture series focused on understanding recent advances in the relationship between neural systems and behavior using a variety of experimental approaches (single unit recording, comp neuro, evolutionary bio, psychophysics, comparative anatomy, lesion work, psychopharm, fMRI, EEG, TMS, etc.).
+A weekly seminar series focused on understanding recent advances in the relationship between neural systems and behavior using a variety of experimental approaches (single unit recording, comp neuro, evolutionary bio, psychophysics, comparative anatomy, lesion work, psychopharm, fMRI, EEG, TMS, etc.).
+May be taken for credit twenty-four times.
 Prerequisites: graduate standing.
+(S/U grades only.)

 229. Happiness (4)